Akrabut/yoshi/website/versioned_docs/version-4.x/editor-flow/cli-API.md

 ```
 yoshi-flow-editor start
 ```
-Runs the app in development mode and opens viewer and editor URLs with configured query params to load the app from a local environemnt.
+Runs the app in development mode and opens viewer and editor URLs with configured query params to load the app from a local environment.
 It will create 2 local server processes under the hood:
 - CDN to serve statics.
 You can access any resource from the dist directory via 3200 port: